 This code calculates the total number of animals in a zoo, where the zoo is divided into several sections.
 For each section, it asks for the number of different animal types and the number of animals of each type.

-• Then, for each animal type in that section, another for loop asks for the number of animals of that type (animals_of_this_type).
+types_of_animals). - Then, for each animal type in that section, another

-• The number of animals of that type is added to animals_in_section, which tracks the total number of animals in the current section.
+animals_in_section, which tracks the total number of animals in the current section. - After processing all animal types in the current section,

-• A message is printed to show the total number of animals counted in the current section.
+animals_in_sectionis added tototal_animals, which keeps track of the overall total number of animals in the zoo. - A message is printed to show the total number of animals counted in the current section.

-• This process repeats for all sections in the zoo.
+- This process repeats for all sections in the zoo.

 sections = int(input("Enter the number of sections in the zoo: "))